mjmlab/pyinseq/README.md

 ## Quick start

-This section is meant for users who know there way around terminal and `conda`.
+This section is meant for users who know their way around terminal and `conda`.
 To use `pyinseq`, create a virtual environment with `python` 3.6 and install `pyinseq` using `conda`.

 ```bash